MarkDickinson/shell_scripts/security-audit/README.md

 # Linux Server Audit Toolkit

+No Guarantees that these are fit for purpose in your environment.

 These scripts Check for common security issues _on Linux Servers_ not normally checked on a regular basis by system administrators.
 It is designed for Fedora/CentOS/RHEL servers although with a few exceptions works perfectly well on Debian based servers like Ubuntu and Kali.